 Reasonable minimal force must be a matter of personal judgement.
 All teachers have a

-professional ‘duty of care’ within their job description which is underwritten Part 7 & Annex 1
+professional ‘duty of care’ within their job description which is underwritten in Part 7 & Annex 1

 of School Teachers’ Pay and Conditions Document September 2021.
 Together with the